darrenks/nibbles/docs/tutorial_ancillary.md

 In general you do not actually have to think about extensions, it is all abstracted away.
 But it is useful for understanding naming conventions and why there are the number of built-ins that there are.
 Also you may accidentally use an extension (e.g. if you tried to reverse a list).
 Nibbles will give you an error if you do this in the literate form.

 Note that there is no limit to the number of extensions that can be created, but in order to keep the language simple I have decided to limit extensions to 2 nibbles (for now at least).
 This is reasonable in that a 3 nibble op has an implied probability of use as 1/2<sup>12</sup> which would mean that very few programs would use it and I don't wish to convolute the language with things that are of little use.

+### Commutative Extensions

+Alright these things are going to be annoying, but their efficiency cannot be passed up.
+There's no reason to make `+1 2` do the same thing as `+2 1` so we can remap one of the orders so long as there is a way to statically say which way the args are ordered.
+We say that the order is for `+` when the left operand is larger or equal to the right operand (and `]` which means `max` otherwise).
+But by larger we don't mean the value, but the length of the nibbles binary code (or lexicographically as a tie breaker).
+So in general if you want to use `+` put the longer code first.
+This should always be possible but it might not always be easy to put the small operand first since if both sides use the values of let statements, the lets will always need to be in the first operand.
+I think it is possible to factor that code out and will try to do this in the future.

 If you find possible two nibble extensions, please let me know!